Arthi-chaud/Meelo/docs/src/album-types.md

 ## Available Types

-Meelo supports this categorizations, and the following album types:
+Meelo supports this categorization, and the following album types:

 - Studio Recording
   - What we would usually call *Albums*